Ayman15/AFSQL2.0/README.md

 2. EventPipe.cs : to take care of Data Piping from SQL to AF.
 3. SQLHelper.cs : to handle to connectivity with Avocet SQL Server.

-Note: in near future , I am planning to use Entity Framework to connect Avocet SQL to AF Framework as more secured way to connect to 3rd party MS SQL Server.
+- Note: in near future , I am planning to use Entity Framework to connect Avocet SQL to AF Framework as more secured way to connect to 3rd party MS SQL Server.
+- Note: Also I am looking to add Winform to this DLL File.